To catch the upcoming September weekly digests as I churn them out, please check out my Ko-fi page!

 ☞ Finished Ava Reid’s debut novel The Wolf and the Woodsman.
 The author captures the plot of this Hungarian-Jewish fantasy story best in her own words: it is basically about “eating things you shouldn’t eat.”
 The hype surrounding this book is well-deserved, truly: it read like a dream, and I would weep to be given the gift of writing anything half as dazzling or as eloquent.

 ☞ Discovered free books on the Kindle Store on Amazon, so I’ve embarked on a spree of low-profile, mostly self-published contemporary romances.
 Whee! — 30 August 2021

 I N O T H E R N E W S . . .

-☞ Have you tried any of the books, films, shows, webtoons, and games mentioned in my weekly digests?
-How did May go in your corner of the world?
+☞ Have you tried any of the books, films, shows, and webtoons mentioned in my weekly digests?
+How did August go in your corner of the world?
 I’d love to hear from you in the comments!